 Sexual Misconduct: WashU Cares staff will connect with the RSVP Center and the Gender Equity and Title IX Compliance Office (WashU Cares staff are mandatory reporters).
 WashU Cares staff is mandated by Title IX to report sexual misconduct violations, stalking, harassment, domestic violence, and dating violence.

 WashU Cares staff who become aware of conduct that might fall under Title IX are expected to notify the the Gender Equity and Title IX Compliance Office with the names of the parties involved and the details of the report.
-Confidential WashU resources that are not mandated to report include the medical and mental health resources at Habif Health and Wellness Center, RSVP Center, Sexual Assault and Rape Anonymous Helpline (SARAH) and and The Director of Religious and Spiritual Life
+Confidential WashU resources that are not mandated to report include the medical and mental health resources at Habif Health and Wellness Center, RSVP Center, Sexual Assault and Rape Anonymous Helpline peer counseling (SARAH) and The Director of Religious and Spiritual Life

 Physical health concerns: WashU Cares staff will work with Habif to coordinate support

 Wellness check (non urgent):